nilq/feature-dynamics/README.md

 # feature-dynamics

-This repository contains the code and experiment configurations for reproducing the results in []().
+This repository contains the code and experiment configurations for reproducing the results in [Tracking Universal Features Through Fine-Tuning and Model Merging](https://arxiv.org/abs/2410.12391).

 ---